knope-dev/knope/docs/src/config/step/PrepareRelease.md

 ## Limitations

 - The Changelog format is pretty strict.
 Sections will only be added for [Conventional Commits] and [Changesets] that meet certain requirements.
-See [Changelog sections](#changelog-sections) below.
+See [Changelog sections](#change-sections) below.
 - Knope uses a simpler subset of semantic versioning which you can read about in [`BumpVersion`]

+## Options

+- `allow_empty`: If set to `true`, this step will not fail if there are no changes to release.
+Defaults to `false`.

 ## Mono-repos and multiple packages